aymanaamin/aymanamin/content/publication/2010-IDSCWorkingpaper.md

 +++
-abstract = "This paper summarizes our earlier contributions on reactive and proactive detection of quality of service problems.
-The first contribution is applying statistical control charts to reactively detect QoS violations.
-The second contribution is applying time series modeling to proactively detect potential QoS violations."
+abstract = "This paper introduces a fast, easy and accurate Gibbs sampling algorithm to develop a Bayesian inference for a multiplicative seasonal autoregressive moving average (SARMA) model.
+The proposed algorithm uses values generated from normal and inverse gamma distributions and does not involve any Metropolis-Hastings generation.
+Simulated examples and a real data set are used to illustrate the proposed algorithm."

-authors = ["Lars Grunske", "Ayman A. Amin"] date = "2014-07-26" image_preview = ""
+authors = ["Ayman A. Amin", "Mohamed Ismail"] date = "2010-01-26" image_preview = ""
 math = true
 publication_types = ["1"]
-publication = "In *Proceedings of Software Engineering 2014*" publication_short = ""
-selected = false
+publication = "In *Proceedings of Information and Decision Support Center-Working Paper Series*" publication_short = "" selected = false title = "Gibbs sampling for SARMA models" url_code = ""
-title = "Reactive vs. Proactive Detection of Quality of Service Problems" url_code = "" url_dataset = ""
+url_dataset = ""
 url_pdf = ""